 Travis Wiseman PhD

-Dr. Travis Wiseman is Director and Clinical Assistant Professor of International Business at Mississippi State University.
+Dr. Travis Wiseman is Clinical Associate Professor of Economics, and Director of the International Business Academic Program at Mississippi State University.
 His papers have been published in the Southern Economic Journal, the Journal of Institutional Economics, Constitutional Political Economy, Contemporary Economic Policy, Public Finance Review, the Journal of Entrepreneurship and Public Policy, the Journal of Regional Analysis & Policy, and the Review of Law & Economics, The Journal of Private Enterprise, among others.
 He has also published serval book chapters on both shadow economy and study abroad topics.

 Dr. Wiseman earned his Ph.D. in Economics from West Virginia University in 2013.
 His applied research focuses primarily on institutions – both formal and cultural – entrepreneurship, and shadow economies.